top of page

 IMGP1474.JPG

-Above - shows the correct Inland A-frame buckel, the Westinghouse style was not worn during Normandy.
+Above - shows the correct Inland A-frame buckle; the Westinghouse style was not worn during Normandy.

-So getting yourself an M1 helmet is one of the most awkward things to add to the impression, there isn't a good supplier in the UK.
-So, you either bite the bullet and go all in and order a J Murray (the best refurbished helmets on the market but its gonna hurt your pocket) or you can create one yourself.
+Getting yourself an M1 helmet is one of the most difficult things to add to your impression as there isn't a good supplier in the UK.
+So, you either bite the bullet and go all in and order a J. Murray (the best refurbished helmets on the market, but it's gonna hurt your pocket) or you can create one yourself.
 For details on how to do this, click the pukey green link above!

-Firstly find a suitable M1 helmet shell.
+First, find a suitable M1 helmet shell.
 Ideally you want a fixed bale helmet.
-However, if you know someone who can weld; they could weld you some bales on.
-To find a shell though you either going hunting at militaria shows or searching both F/B groups and eBay listings.
-They do come up crazy cheap from time to time.
+However, if you know someone who can weld; they could grind off the existing bales and weld on some correct bales.
+To find a shell to start with, you either go hunting at militaria shows or search Facebook (F/B) groups (beware of scammers who will take your money and disappear!) and eBay listings.
+They do come up at reasonable prices from time to time.
 WARNING!
 There is lots of crap on the market, mostly in the form of EURO-CLONES!
 These are all wrong and problematic.
 Yes, they are cheap, there is a reason for this!
-If they were suitable for a good impression they would be 10 times the price.
+If they were suitable for a good impression, they would be 10 times the price.

-Next comes your helmet Liner, which simply pushes inside the shell.
+Next comes your helmet Liner, which simply fits up inside the shell.
 Start looking on F/B pages and eBay.
 A good liner is harder to find than a good shell.
-You don't want it to be plastic, but the weird looking tortoise shell sort of finish (I won't even mention Hawley Liners here).
+You don't want the liner to be plastic, but rather it should have the weird looking tortoise shell sort of finish (I won't even mention Hawley Liners here - they're cardboard!).
 These have all the webbing parts held in place with rivetted clips.
-These can all be replaced with some minimal skill and a few inexpensive tools.
-So refurbishing your own can work out really cheap and you know that all the parts won't be suffering from rot or rust.
+These are often rotted and falling apart but can all be replaced with some minimal skill and a few inexpensive tools.
+So refurbishing your own liner can work out really cheap and you'll know that all the parts won't be suffering from rot or rust.

-Leather Chin Cup - some good news, these can be really cheap to get and some guys threw them away, lots stuffed them up inside their helmets and so the never get seen.
-So this isn't 100% needed, get one if you want, but NEVER wear it done around your chin. nobody wore this done up once on the ground.
+Leather Chin Cup - some good news: these can be fairly inexpensive, and some guys threw them away anyway; lots of guys stuffed them up inside their helmets and so they were never seen.
+All that means that a chin cup isn't 100% necessary, so get one if you want but NEVER wear it done around your chin.
+There is no evidence that anyone wore the chin cup fastened once on the ground.

-Helmet nets - simple!
-Get one from SOF, either green or chocolate brown.
+Helmet nets - Simple!
+Get one from Soldier of Fortune (SOF), either green or chocolate brown (never tan or khaki).
 Just be aware that the brown ones have a weird tint of purple in them.
 So should be re-dyed using Dylons Expresso Brown.
-That should eliminate that odd undertone.
+That should eliminate the odd undertone.

-Scrim - All members of the 502 wore various amounts of scrim.
-Not the rubbish that almost all companies in the UK sell.
-There was no bottle green, there was no natural, in fact if you look on J Murrays website he sells off original scrim pieces that he has removed from helmets and there is a huge variations of flat and dull, greens and browns; also some black!
-Don't buy the rubbish on sale, its not cheap for a few bits of hessian and is also wrong.
+Scrim - All members of the 502nd PIR wore various amounts of scrim, but not the rubbish that almost all companies in the UK sell.
+There was no bottle green, there was no natural; if you look on the J. Murray website, they sell original scrim pieces that have been removed from helmets and there is a huge variation of flat and dull greens and browns and also some black!
+Don't buy the rubbish on sale, it's not cheap for a few bits of hessian and is also wrong.

-HEARTS - painted on each side of all 502 members helmets were two fairly large painted hearts.
-Huge variations can be seen in style, skill and paint type.
-So there is no need to feel that your hearts won't be good enough.
-They will be correct (as long as they are roughly the correct size - around 2 1/2 inches in height) no matter what they turn out like, regardless if you are an accomplished artist or have never painted anything in your life.
+Unit Identifiers - Hearts were hand-painted on each side of all 502nd PIR helmets.
+Huge variations can be seen in style, skill and paint type, so there is no need to feel that your hearts won't be "good enough".
+They will be correct (as long as they are roughly the correct size - around 2 1/2 inches in height) no matter what they turn out like, regardless of if you are an accomplished artist or have never painted anything in your life.

 2.jpg